opsxcq/tasker/README.md

  `cron` is another way to set the expected trigger to your scheduled task.
 It obey the standard `unix` cron format, but with the exception that it has one more field.
 Is a field representing `seconds`, and is the first field, from `00` to `59` are the accepted values.

-# `config` aka Configuration of the Configuration section

- Configuration is the place where additional components of Tasker can be configured.

-  * `global-environment` - A list of environment variables that will be assigned to all tasks.
-Note that this variables are overwritten by `environment` variables section of each task in case of a conflit.

 # Notifications

 Is possible to configure Tasker to notify other components when tasks finish.
 Notifications are triggered *after* the task is completed.
 Notifications are defined in the `notify` section of the configuration file, separated for each sub-type of notification, for example: